mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

     \omega_a = R \omega_b

-where :math:`R` is the gear ration.
+where :math:`R` is the gear ratio.
 Recall that we assume the gear to be perfectly efficient.
 This means that the power going into the gear must equal the power going out which we can express mathematically as: